v4n00/h2mm-cli/README.md

 - You must have the `unzip` package installed for zip archives;
 - You might want to have the `unarchiver` package installed for rar archives.

-> The `unzip` package comes pre-installed on most Linux distributions.
-If you do not know how to install packages, search for your Linux distro and package manager.

 To install Helldivers 2 Mod Manager CLI run the following command in your terminal:

 ```bash